wahlby-lab/TMA-studies/README.md

 | Image analysis | Software               |

-## Video tutorials
+## Explanation and video tutorials

 We have designed an example for setting up your own TissUUmaps.
 The videos also comment on the general aspects of the design of TissUUmaps.
 For insight on the usage of the code see the following sections.
 This is not an end-to-end software but rather a collection of scripts that require a basic setup of data.
-We include inside this project some libraries, like [Alpha-AMD](https://github.com/MIDA-group/py_alpha_amd_release) for registration and our utility functions to deal with DZI tiled images and perform unmixing and other preprocessing operations,
+We include inside this project some libraries, like [Alpha-AMD](https://github.com/MIDA-group/py_alpha_amd_release) for registration and our utility functions to deal with DZI tiled images and perform unmixing and other preprocessing operations.
+We also provide 2 DZI pyramids if you want to try out this code.
+See the data section.

 <table>
     <tr>